bitfocus/companion-module-christie-projector/HELP.md

 ## Christie Projectors

-Module to conntrol various Christie projectors
+Module to control various Christie projectors

 (Be aware not all units support all commands)

-**Suppoted Models:**
+**Supported Models:**
 * Roadie 25K/Roadie HD+30K/Roadie HD+35K
 * Roadster (all)
 * Mirage (all)